Founder & Director, IPPA Istanbul Positive Psychology Academy

 Here is my story, in case you are interested…

 >I am originally trained to be a ballerina.
-I had to give it up because I was too talented.
+I had to give it up because I was too talented!
 I won a scholarship to study in the UK and dance at the British Ballet Company, and that kind of talent at an early age resulted in me having to give up my passion.
-My mom thought I was too young to leave… Perhaps, she was right.
+My mom thought I was too young to leave my hometown and move to a different country… Perhaps, she was right, I was only 6 at the time.
 Who knows?

 >I am known for developing counterintuitive corporate communications programs, designing strategy-based approaches to Digital Transformation initiatives, re-engineering the dynamics of Sustainable Growth in international companies, and driving big ideas across the business during and after Mergers & Acquisitions.